View: Best Gyms in NYC

 - Day Pass: $25 (90 minutes)

-- Certified coaching, nutrition support
+- Strongman event training, specialty bars, coaching, nutrition support

-Address: 987 Pacific St, Brooklyn, NY 11238
+- Address: 987 Pacific St, Brooklyn, NY 11238

 3. South Brooklyn Weightlifting Club